mjul/storm-tutorial/README.md

 This tutorial shows a simple financial application:

 * The data source ("spout" in Storm parlance) is a price feed with live price data for a set of financial instruments.
-* The data is consumed by candlestick chart generators sampling it an collecting min/max and open/close data.
+* The data is consumed by candlestick chart generators sampling it and collecting min/max and open/close data.

 The tutorial demonstrates: